awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 + Security groups for pods can't be used with Windows nodes\.
 + Security groups for pods can't be used with clusters configured for the IPv6 family that contain Amazon EC2 nodes\.
 You can however, use security groups for pods with clusters configured for the IPv6 family that contain only Fargate nodes\.
 For more information, see [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.
 + Security groups for pods are supported by most [Nitro\-based](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) Amazon EC2 instance families, including the `m5`, `c5`, `r5`, `p3`, `m6g`, `c6g`, and `r6g` instance families\.
 The `t3` instance family is not supported\.
 For a complete list of supported instances, see the [https://github.com/aws/amazon-vpc-resource-controller-k8s/blob/master/pkg/aws/vpc/limits.go](https://github.com/aws/amazon-vpc-resource-controller-k8s/blob/master/pkg/aws/vpc/limits.go) file on Github\.
 Your nodes must be one of the listed instance types that have `IsTrunkingCompatible: true` in that file\.
-+ If you're also using pod security policies to restrict access to pod mutation, then the `eks-vpc-resource-controller` and `vpc-resource-controller` Kubernetes service accounts must be specified in the Kubernetes `ClusterRoleBinding` for the the `Role` that your `psp` is assigned to\.
-If you're using the [default Amazon EKS `psp`, `Role`, and `ClusterRoleBinding`](pod-security-policy.md#default-psp), this is the `eks:podsecuritypolicy:authenticated` `ClusterRoleBinding`\.
-For example, you would add the service accounts to the `subjects:` section, as shown in the following example:
++ If you're also using pod security policies to restrict access to pod mutation, then the `eks-vpc-resource-controller` and `vpc-resource-controller` Kubernetes service accounts must be specified in the Kubernetes `ClusterRoleBinding` for the `role` that your `psp` is assigned to\.
+If you're using the [default Amazon EKS `psp`, `role`, and `ClusterRoleBinding`](pod-security-policy.md#default-psp), this is the `eks:podsecuritypolicy:authenticated` `ClusterRoleBinding`\.
+For example, you add the service accounts to the `subjects:` section, as shown in the following example:

   ```
   ...